ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 For configuring ICP for HA on VmWare read [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Configuring_ICP_for_HA_on_VMware.md).

-For Kafka streaming with stateful processing like joins, event aggregation and correlation coming from multiple partitions, it is not easy to achieve high availability cross cluster.
-In the strictest case every event must be processed by the streaming service exactly once.
+For Kafka streaming with stateful processing like joins, event aggregation and correlation coming from multiple partitions, it is not easy to achieve high availability cross clusters: in the strictest case every event must be processed by the streaming service exactly once.
 Which means:
 * producer emit data to different sites and be able to re-emit in case of failure.
 Brokers are known by producer via a list of hostname and port number.
 * Communication between zookeeper and cluster node are redundant and safe for data losses
 * Consumer ensures idempotence...
 They have to tolerate data duplication and manage data integrity in their persistence layer.

-Within kafka's boundary, data will not be lost, when doing proper configuraiton but the heavy lifting is for the producer and consumer implementation to support cross cluster HA.
+Within kafka's boundary, data will not be lost, when doing proper configuration but the heavy lifting is for the producer and consumer implementation to support cross cluster HA.
 For configuration you need to ensure:
 * partition replication for at least 3 replicas.
 Recall that in case of node failure,  coordination of partition re-assignments is provided with Apache ZooKeeper.